|

 with Amrit Nataraj and B. Shreesundarkumar.

-SD: Can you talk about how you mix finger
+SD: Can you talk about how you mix finger techniques

-techniques from India, Middle-East, and elsewhere?
+from India, the Middle East, and elsewhere?

 NSR: This is something that I think is

-very common for percussionists in America to do both native
+very common for percussionists in America to do; both native

 born and international artists that get involved in American